kcmazie/CredentialsWithKey/README.md

 To Decode:
 * If the files already exist in the script folder select "D" when prompted and the script will decrypt the encoded files and isplay the results on screen.

+To Use Within a Script:
+* Copy the section that decodes the files and place it in your script.
+Place the encrypted files in another location, preferrably secured by NTFS file permissions and an AD user ID.

 ## $${\color{grey}Notes:}$$
 * Normal operation is with no command line options.
 * Powershell 5.1 is the minimal version required.